 Catalyst Grant Pre-Proposal (New for the 2026-2027 Award Cycle)

-The Catalyst Grant Pre-Proposal (CGPP) is an optional planning document that helps project teams define their goals, clarify roles and responsibilities, set project milestones with related deliverables, and align these plans with their proposed budget [link to budget template].
-Applicants who submit a CGPP with their consultation request receive priority in the consultation request queue.
-During the Initial Consultation meeting, TLC works with project members to review the CGPP and provide feedback to guide the development of the full grant proposal.
+The Catalyst Grant Pre-Proposal (CGPP) is an optional but recommended planning document that helps project teams define their goals, clarify roles and responsibilities, set project milestones with related deliverables, and align these plans with their proposed budget [see budget template].
+During the Initial Consultation meeting, TLC staff work with project members to review the CGPP and provide feedback to guide the development of the full grant proposal.

 The CGPP may be voluntarily submitted at any time by prospective applicant(s) seeking early feedback on the general appropriateness and potentially relevant funding opportunities for a project idea before developing a full proposal, and that could be used to structure the initial and/or secondary consultation(s) with the TLC.
 For voluntary submissions, the prospective applicant will receive feedback by email or follow-up discussion during a consultation with a TLC representative.

-View the Catalyst Grant Pre-Proposal template (may require Google login)
+View the Catalyst Grant Pre-Proposal (CGPP) template (may require Google login).

 Eligible Themes and Projects for Catalyst Grants